 Well water filters vs water softeners

-It’s important to be aware that well water filters and water softeners are not the same.
-In some cases the process of contaminant removal may look the same, such especially in well water filters that use an oxidation process and flush out iron particles.
+It’s important to be aware that well filtration systems and water softeners are not the same.
+In some cases the process of contaminant removal may look the same, such especially in whole house filters that use an oxidation process and flush out iron particles.
 But both systems are designed with completely different purposes, and you won’t be able to use a water softener to make your well water clean and safe to drink.

 The role of a water softener is to remove hardness causing minerals, like magnesium and calcium, from water.
 These minerals can cause scale in plumbing and appliances, and can affect the lifespan of an appliance and prevent it from working efficiently.